Here comes homebuilder sentiment ...

-The National Association of Homebuilders will release its latest housing market index at 10:00 a.m.
+The July reading on homebuilder sentiment from the National Association of Homebuilders will cross at 10:00 a.m.
 ET.

-The index is based on a survey of members and aims to gauge their outlook on the single-family housing market.
+Economists estimate that the index remained unchanged at a nine-month high from the prior month, at 59, according to Bloomberg.

-Economists estimate that, in August, the index was unchanged from the prior month at 61.
-That’s a nine-year high, and reflects the continued strength of the housing market recovery.
+Bank of America Merrill Lynch analysts are forecasting a print below consensus of 57.
+In their preview to clients, they wrote: “While housing conditions remain favourable — low rates, lean inventory and improving economy — we think homebuilders might become concerned by the recent risk-off mood in the marketplace.
+The “CNN” effect is important with the press noting the risks from Greece and China.”

 Business Insider Emails & Alerts